Naranag

-Naranag or (Nara Nag) is a tourist village and ancient Hindu pilgrimage site, near Ganderbal town in the Ganderbal district of the Kashmir Valley in Jammu and Kashmir, India.
-Well known for its ancient but pillaged temple ruins complex, it is located around 8 km from Kangan, 6 km upstream from the Sind River.
+Naranag or (Nara Nag) is a tourist village and ancient Hindu pilgrimage site, near Ganderbal town in the Ganderbal district of the Kashmir Valley in Jammu and Kashmir.
+Well known for its ancient temple ruins complex, it is located around 16km from Kangan, 10km upstream from the Sind River.
 Noted for its scenic meadows, lakes and mountains, it is a base camp for trekking to the Mount Haramukh 5142 meters and Gangabal Lake.
-The village lies at the left bank of the Wangath river, which is a tributary of the Sind River.
-Tourism hut at Naranag for any information and assistance tourism officials are available and hut is also provide for accommodation.
+The village lies on the left bank of the Wangath River, which is a tributary of the Sind River.There is a Tourism hut at Naranag where tourism officials are available to provide information and assistance.
+The hut also offers accommodation.

 Tourism

 The Naranag valley is noted for its scenic meadows.
 The village is a base camp for trekkers to the Mount Haramukh, the Gangabal Lake and Satsar (the seven lakes).
 It is also a base for the trekkers to Gadsar Lake, the Vishansar Lake and the Krishansar Lake, though it takes 5 to 7 days of trekking.

 There are also many other peaks and alpine meadows around the Naranag Valley.
 In the winters, Naranag receives heavy snowfall, during which skiing is practiced.